Usha-05/Fakestoreshop/README.md

 ## 🐛 Challenges & Solutions

 ### Challenge 1: API Rate Limiting
 **Solution**: Implemented proper error handling and user-friendly error messages.
-The TMDB API is generous with rate limits for public use.
+The Fake Store API is generous with rate limits for public use.

 ### Challenge 2: Image Loading
-**Solution**: Used TMDB's image CDN with different sizes.
-Added fallback placeholder images for missing posters.
+**Solution**: Used product images directly from the API.
+Added fallback handling for missing images.

 ### Challenge 3: Responsive Design
 **Solution**: Used CSS Grid with `auto-fill` and `minmax()` for flexible layouts.
 Media queries for breakpoints at 768px and 968px.